VisualFP/docs/SA/design_concept/content/design/design_iteration_2_proposal.typ

-Regarding the re-use of expressions, the idea is to define multiple small functions and then stick them together rather than providing a `let ... in ...`-like expression type to delcare re-usable values.
+Regarding the re-use of expressions, the idea is to define multiple small functions and then stick them together rather than providing a `let ... in ...`-like expression to declare re-usable values.

 A strong inference engine would be running in the background, which powers the resolution of type holes and type-checking of the program.